GVSM22/ofc-bot-scala/README.md

 # ofc-bot-scala
-Discord Bot using Scala, Slick and Ackord
+Discord Bot using Scala, Slick and Ackord <br>
+A simple bot for a group of friends, just for learn/practice

+### You'll need a token from Discord to start the bot

-Tools required for building:
+## Tools required for building:
 - Scala (2.13.5)
-- SBT (1.4.7)
+- SBT (1.5.5)
 - Docker/Docker Compose

-You'll need a token from discord to start the bot

-Running Database
+## Running Database
 - docker-compose up (postgres will start at 5432)

-Building
+## Building
 - sbt clean
 - sbt compile

-Running
+## Running
 - sbt run Main